New Features, Improvements, and Changes

-An option to Notify job owner when job status is changed has been added to both the Access and Security settings both in the main Setup and the Project Template settings.
+An option to Notify the job owner when the job status is changed has been added to both the Access and Security settings both in the main Setup and the Project Template settings.
 Previously, it was only possible to select this option manually, on a project level.

 Support for COTI